US's largest public utility ignores warnings in moving forward with new natural gas plant

 “The National Environmental Policy Act isn’t optional — it’s the bedrock of our environmental protection and community engagement laws,” he said.

 Although TVA has not embraced renewables, the utility still says a majority of its energy is carbon-free because 42% comes from nuclear and another 9% is from hydropower.
 Purchased wind and solar make up another 4% of its energy portfolio.
 The utility currently produces 1 megawatt of its own solar and has 20 megawatts of battery storage.
-It estimates that the new gas plant will produce 1.68 million tons (1.52 million metric tons) of greenhouse gases a year, noting that that is a steep decline from Kingston’s current emissions.
+The Kingston project includes another 3-4 megawatts of solar and 100 megawatts of battery storage.
+TVA estimates that the new gas plant will produce 1.68 million tons (1.52 million metric tons) of greenhouse gases a year, noting that that is a steep decline from Kingston’s current emissions.

 Nationally, coal provided about 16% of U.S. electricity last year, down from about 45% in 2010.
 Natural gas provides about 43% of U.S. electricity, with the remainder from nuclear energy and renewables such as wind, solar and hydropower.